RagPiano.com - Guide to Sheet Music Preservation and Restoration

 Sheet Music Preservation and Restoration

 An Essay on Sheet Music Cover Art Restoration

-Contents Copyright ©2002/2004 by William G. Edwards
+Contents Copyright ©2002/2004/2015 by William G. Edwards

 during the ragtime era became a focal, and indeed selling point for much of the music produced.
 Between 1893 and 1920, the practice of putting catchy or simply beautiful imagery on the cover of a piece of sheet music to help it sell became a big business, and supported many artists from a variety mediums in the interim.
 Details on printing and artists are presented in my article on Music Cover Art

 The first facet of business, aside from where to locate the music and how to pay for it at what amount, should be how to preserve what you have collected.
-In many cases, a sheet music collection is a considerable investment, and one that has appreciated greatly with the growth of Antique Malls in the last decades, as well as Internet Auction Sites such as eBay since the mid 1990s.
+In many cases, a sheet music collection is a considerable investment, and one that has appreciated greatly with the growth of Antique Malls in the last decades, as well as Internet Auction Sites such as eBay since the mid-1990s.
 It has also been fashionable since the outset to display much of the artwork on these covers in the home, and even in museums.
 Since most of the paper used up through the 1930s is biodegradable (as opposed to later plasticized glossy papers), it is a natural tendency for the material to degrade as time progresses.
 This causes obvious degradation of the color of the art as the paper tends to yellow, and even the inks used may fade over time.
 Anyone who has been through the Archives of the United States (or a similar facility in other countries where documents are stored or displayed) has noted how faded the ink on the Constitution and the Declaration of Independence is after 150 years of exposure to natural elements.
 In the last half century these documents have been exposed to minimal light in a controlled atmosphere devoid of contaminants.
 Since this is an unreasonable environment to duplicate in the home, other steps must be taken to secure the music.
 Much of this depends on what ultimate purpose you have collected the music for.

 , or even for display, it is likely that your pieces are in some sort of controlled environment.
 If it is stored, it is hard to emphasize enough the importance of polythene bags (available from on-line merchants and antique malls or shows) that are of the proper size to hold the music without folding or bending.

 , the music stands a much better chance of gaining longevity for your heirs if it is stored either vertically

 In terms of environment, both extreme moisture and extreme dryness are detrimental to sheet music.
 In the case of many Witmark publications, which often are identified by text only the covers, the paper they used for many of their budget lines is so brittle that it crumbles at touch nearly a century later.
 So some steps should be considered to maintain the music in a less severe environment than is typically found in an in-ground basement or an attic.
 The general rule of thumb - if you are comfortable then so is your music.
 Too much heat while make it flaky, as will too little humidity.
 This is not always the case, as I discovered in southwest Colorado during my years there.
 I found that both pianos and music that had lived in this relatively dry region for a century were quite well preserved, as the humidity is consistently between 20% and 40% throughout the year.
 However, if either was brought in from a less stable climate then they would not last long, largely in part to the climatic changes.
 Paper that had become accustomed to moisture would quickly become brittle, and pianos would start to come apart at glued joints.
 Moisture is also hard on music, as it is on pianos.
 The average lifespan of a piano in the Hawaiian islands is less than two decades, while old sheet music in the garage does not fare any better in the moist air.
 So the best climate is on the dryer side, or at least consistently below 60% humidity, and within temperature extremes that are not uncomfortable for the owners of the music.

 , or they may want to display their valuable Joplin work prominently.
 There are guidelines to help with this as well.
 For starters, use the entire piece if possible, rather than tearing off the front cover.

 For those of you who are actually using the music for study, learning, etc., consider the following in terms of preservation.
-Wear and tear are to be expected, but can be minimized, depending on how much you value the collection and the effort you want to invest in keeping it intact and and retain its value.
+Wear and tear are to be expected, but can be minimized, depending on how much you value the collection and the effort you want to invest in keeping it intact and retain its value.
 The less direct handling the better.
 Oils from the fingers can cause deterioration of the paper and even some transfer of inks in spite of the amount of time they have been bonded to the paper.
 While wearing surgical gloves when working with a piece is extreme, washing hands before and after a session would be advisable.
 It also helps to prevent smudging.
 If you really want to preserve your investment, you will either copy or scan in the pages one time.
 When I was building my collection of LP records (what are those?) in the 1970s and 1980s, my first action was to make a cassette of the record for playback instead of the original source.
 This practice has paid off in many ways over the years, either in resale value or in the ease in which I have been able to transfer the recordings to CD with little or no noise.
 Also, when you make a copy of music you can reduce the size and working footprint considerably.
 It is much easier to deal with large format music shrunk to 67% and trimmed and taped as one continuous sheet than to try and turn a 100 year old page on music nearly as wide as the music desk without causing some trauma to the paper.
 Look at where most of your older music is worn or discolored.
 It is usually at the opening edge or near the spine, but most pronounced at the upper and lower corners.
 No use, no abuse.
 Avoid making too many copies or scans of the original, as the intense light from those devices can also contribute to fading.

 Whether or not your music receives frequent use, it still may need occasional repair.
 Depending on your ultimate goal for the music, be it for reference, display, archival or for sale, there are a few basics that will help any repairs from becoming detrimental to each piece.
 For starters - unless you really don't care about the results, standard grade cellophane or transparent tape will not be in your toolkit.
 If you have any music that has been repaired ten or more years ago, you will note that there is a great deal of yellowing or even browning that occurs with this variety of tape.
 While higher grade satin tapes, such as Scotch MagicTape™, have a much increased chance of not becoming discolored, application of this adhesive should be done with much prudence.
 The best alternative, if a bit more expensive, is archive or preservation tape, which is acid-free and designed specifically for preserving old documents with minimal impact.
 This and similar tapes should be available at many office-supply vendors or through used book dealers.